frank26080115/LedStripCarHud/electrical/readme.md

-Sorry, but I do not have a circuit diagram of any kind for this project yet.
 Everything was done on a perfboard "on the fly".
-The pin assignments are listed in the Arduino sketch, and you should be able to figure out everything using that and the relevant datasheets of the parts used.
+The schematic here is provided as an afterthought.
+It may not accurately represent what I've actually built, and I forgot some of the component values.

 ## Part List ##

+This is a rough list, may not be complete.
+Check the schematic, and also fill in any missing parts yourself.

  * Teensy 3.2 , Microcontroller
  * MCP2562, CAN bus transceiver, plus relevant decoupling capacitors and chip socket